lodash/lodash/CONTRIBUTING.md

 Lo-Dash is a member of the [Dojo Foundation](http://dojofoundation.org/).
 As such, we request that all contributors sign the Dojo Foundation [contributor license agreement](http://dojofoundation.org/about/claForm).

-For more information about CLAs, please check out Alex Russell’s excellent post, ["Why Do I Need to Sign This?"](http://infrequently.org/2008/06/why-do-i-need-to-sign-this/).
+For more information about CLAs, please check out Alex Russell’s excellent post, [“Why Do I Need to Sign This?”](http://infrequently.org/2008/06/why-do-i-need-to-sign-this/).

 ## Coding Guidelines